 19. Don’t: Play fast and loose with her feelings

 One moment you tell her that you want to break up and then kiss her the next.
 Or you continue to behave as if you’re still together long after you’ve broken up.
 Such erratic behavior patterns do more harm than good.
+Nothing can justify this act as it was your decision to break up with your girlfriend for no reason or reason best known to you.

 Once you’ve made up your mind to end the relationship, don’t play fast and loose with her feelings.
 For that, it’s essential that you stay in control of yours.
 Just because you miss her one day doesn’t make it all right for you to show at her door expecting her to humor you.